tbogdala/mindmeld/README.md

     - chat
     - manage models
     - [tbd: group chat, games, etc]
-* Launch icon
 * When app isn't focus, maybe send the user a notification?
-* BUG: backing out of log view while generating doesn't stop generation; will eventually show up in log, but feels awkward.
-* Sort chat log list by recent use?
 * Long press of send button should 'impersonate' the AI instead if there's a message in the text box?
 * Have a help icon for ChatLog Configuration to explain settings verbosely.
 * Gotta version info the config files and chat logs